-Viewpoint 5 - Greencastle Road

-Cumulative Effects

-Three small scale wind turbines are proposed to the east of the project site, which will potentially be evident within views north, north-east from this viewpoint.
+Viewpoint 5 - Greencastle Road Cumulative Effects Three small scale wind turbines are proposed to the east of the project site, which will potentially be evident within views north, north-east from this viewpoint.
 The scale of these turbines (largest of 54.5m to blade tip height) is unlikely to result in these developments becoming a defining or key feature(s) within the available view and when seen in combined and successive views alongside the Curraghinalt Project, significant additional changes in the view are unlikely to arise.
 No other developments considered in the cumulative assessment are unlikely to be visible from this viewpoint.

-In conclusion, significant additional or total/combined cumulative effects on views from this location are unlikely to occur, therefore potential cumulative visual effects on views from this viewpoint are judged to be negligible (not significant).
+In conclusion, significant additional or total/combined cumulative effects on views from this location are unlikely to be negligible (not significant).